Brokmerland: Chieftain rule

-The tom Broks initially tried with some success to establish a territory across Frisia on both sides of the River Ems.
-Ocko II finally inherited such a large domain, that he could be titled the Chieftain of East Frisia.
-In the period that followed, there were disputes between Focko Ukena and Ocko tom Brok, however, that spilled over into open conflict.
-After Ukena's initial victory over Ocko II at Detern in 1426 Focko allied himself with the Bischop of Münster and numerous East Frisian chieftains against Ocko who was now confined to the Brokmerland and finally defeated him on 28 October at the Wild Fields.
-He was taken to Leer and was imprisoned there for four years.
-In 1435 he died, powerless, as the last of his line in Norden.
+The tom Broks initially had success establishing a territory across Frisia on both sides of the river Ems.
+Ocko II inherited such a large domain that he could be titled the Chieftain of East Frisia.
+In the following period, disputes between Focko Ukena and Ocko II spilled over into open conflict.
+After Ukena's initial victory over Ocko II at Detern in 1426, Ukena allied with the Bishop of Münster and numerous East Frisian chieftains against Ocko – who was now confined to the Brokmerland – and defeated him on 28 October at the Wild Fields.
+He was taken to Leer and imprisoned there for four years.
+In 1435 he died powerless as the last of his line in Norden.

-The reign of Focko Ukena in the Brokmerland that followed turned out to be only a short-term interlude.
-Having just escaped from the yoke of tom Brok, many of the people felt betrayed by the new rulers, because, like the tom Broks, they appeared not to honour Frisian freedom.
-As a result, there was a revolt around 1430 in the Brookmerland (today's spelling), which after an unsuccessful attack by Focko on the town of Bremen by the Lower Weser, spread into a general uprising by the East Frisia people.
+The following reign of Focko Ukena in the Brokmerland was a short interlude.
+Having just escaped from the yoke of tom Brok, many felt betrayed by the new rulers, because like the tom Broks, they appeared not to honour Frisian freedom.
+A revolt broke out around 1430 in the Brokmerland, which spread into a general uprising by the East Frisian people after an unsuccessful attack by Ukena on Bremen.

-On 14 November 1430 after the conquest of Oldersum and Aurich, the East Frisian territorial alliances (Landesverbände) and lesser chieftains, led by Chieftain Edzard Cirksena from Greetsiel, formed the Freedom League of the Seven East Frisian States.
-In 1440, the Cirksena, then judges and "guardians", became the chieftains of the Brookmerland and Auricherland and had finally begun there, after Ukena's brief reign, the line of the tom Broks.
-They had, however, to take into consideration municipal freedom (Gemeindefreiheit) and provincial law.
-The country's municipalities had reconstituted themselves.
-For example, there was once again a Brookmerland, an Auricherland, and even a separate (Bangsted, Ochtelbur, Riepe, and Simonswolde).
+On 14 November 1430, after the conquest of Oldersum and Aurich, the East Frisian territorial alliances (Landesverbände) and lesser chieftains, led by Chieftain Edzard Cirksena from Greetsiel, formed the Freedom League of the Seven East Frisian States.
+In 1440, the Cirksena, then judges and "guardians", became the chieftains of the Brookmerland and Auricherland, succeeding the tom Broks after Ukena's brief reign.
+However, they had to take into consideration municipal freedom and provincial law.
+The country's municipalities reconstituted themselves.
+For example, there was once again a Brokmerland, an Auricherland, and even the separate territories of Bangsted, Ochtelbur, Riepe, and Simonswolde.

-in 1464, when the Cirksena were elevated to imperial counts, they turned the areas controlled by their castles into districts (Ämter): from then on the Brookmerland, along with the Auricherland, belonged to district (Amt) of Aurich and was divided into the Vogtei of Nordbrookmer, with Osteel, Marienhafe and Siegelsum, and the Vogtei of Südbrookmer with the parishes of Engerhafe, Victorbur, Wiegboldsbur, Bedekaspel, and Forlitz-Blaukirchen.
-Subsequently, Brookmerland shared the fate of the county.
+In 1464, when the Cirksena were elevated to imperial counts, they turned the areas controlled by their castles into districts (Ämter).
+From then on the Brokmerland, along with the Auricherland, belonged to the Amt of Aurich and were divided into the Vogtei of Nordbrookmer (with Osteel, Marienhafe and Siegelsum) and the Vogtei of Südbrookmer (with the parishes of Engerhafe, Victorbur, Wiegboldsbur, Bedekaspel, and Forlitz-Blaukirchen).